 On the top front, make circle markings where you would like your hidden pocket to be.
 The circle markings will be the width of the hidden pocket, minus the seam allowance.
 Repeat this marking for the corresponding bottom front piece.

 Finish all the edges of your hidden pocket pieces with a serged edge or zigzag stitch.
+Finish the bottom edge of the top fronts.
+Finish the top edge of the bottom fronts.

 With right sides together and circles aligned, match one hidden pocket with the bottom front.
 Pin.
 Stitch between the circle markings at 1/2″ (13 mm).